kshetline/json6/README.md

 with ES5, wrote the official JSON5 specification, completely rewrote the codebase from the ground up, and is actively maintaining this project.

-[Kerry Shetline](https://github.com/kshetline) branched off from the JSON5 project to create JSON6.
+[Kerry Shetline](https://github.com/kshetline) branched off from the JSON5 project to create JSON-Z.